-5. Give groups time to discuss and fill in the handout Scenario Problem Solver Be aware that various community agencies and groups have different philosophies and beliefs about pregnancy options.
+5. Give groups time to discuss and fill in the handout Scenario Problem Solver

-philosophies and beliefs about pregnancy options.
+Be aware that various community agencies and groups have different philosophies and beliefs about pregnancy options.
 Certain cultures and religions also have differing views on pregnancy options.
 Students may raise these types of issues in this class.
 It is important to be prepared to answer questions in a factual way.
-If questions regarding personal values arise. it is important to redirect the students to resources that may help them in their self reflection on these topics rather than stating your values.
+If questions regarding personal values arise, it is important to redirect the students to resources that may help them in their self reflection on these topics rather than stating your values.